elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/a-complete-beginners-guide-to-parallax-scrolling-and-javascript.md

 - css
 - web design
 - web development
-description: " A complete guide for beginners to parallax scrolling effects, how to use them, how to get started creating them if you are new to javascript, css, and html."
+Description: " A complete guide for beginners to parallax scrolling effects, how to use them, how to get started creating them if you are new to javascript, css, and html."
 draft: false